metabolomicsworkbench/MetENPAppyter/README.md

 suppressMessages(library(tidyverse))<br/>

 #### And load all the function with appropriate path (replace 'path' to your own path, e.g., they are inside MetENP_R/MetENP/R relative to the MetENPAppyter folder).
-#### Please note this step is needed only when you do not wish to download or are hving difficulty in downloading the package
+#### Please note this step is needed only when you do not wish to download or are having difficulty in downloading the package

 source('path/compoundinfo.R')<br/>
 source('path/anova_ana.R')<br/>